individual-brain-charting/docs/docs/source/tasks.rst

       * - face_gender
         - Gender evaluation of the presented human faces
       * - face_control
-        - Mental assessment on the slope of a gray-scale grid image (obtained from scrambling a face’s image) that may be tilted or not
+        - Mental assessment on the slope of a gray-scale grid image (obtained from scrambling a face's image) that may be tilted or not
       * - face_trusty
         - Trustworthy evaluation of the presented human faces
       * - expression_intention